What America Never Understood About ISIS

 In his remarks on the death of al-Baghdadi, President Donald Trump, drawing a contrast with his predecessor, used language with the apparent aim of sounding tough.
 He referred to ISIS fighters as “frightened puppies.”
 Trump noted that “we obliterated his caliphate, 100 percent, in March of this year.
 Today’s events are another reminder that we will continue to pursue the remaining ISIS terrorists to their brutal end.”
 But Trump has said almost nothing about how he envisions preventing ISIS-like groups from emerging in the future.
 This would require more than bravado.
 In this respect, Trump’s vision for fighting terror, to the extent he has one, is weak and incoherent.

-In fairness, Trump is building on President Barack Obama’s “counterterrorism first” policy, in which terrorism was dealt with in a vacuum—as if groups like ISIS or al-Qaeda fall from the sky, out of place and out of time.
+In fairness, Trump is building on President Barack Obama’s “counterterrorism first” policy, in which terrorism was dealt with in a void—as if groups like ISIS or al-Qaeda fall from the sky, out of place and out of time.
 But they are very much products of their context.
-This should be obvious enough: The two countries where ISIS gained the most territory were the two countries most plagued by civil war and civil disorder.
-What if the true cause of instability in the Middle East is precisely the absence of government authority, a problem the Trump administration seems to have little interest in talking about?
+This should be obvious enough: The two countries where ISIS gained the most territory were the two countries most plagued by civil war and governance vacuums.
+What if the true cause of instability in the Middle East is precisely the absence of legitimate authority, a problem the Trump administration seems to have little interest in talking about?

 As the Middle East analyst Kenneth M. Pollack has written, emphasizing counterterrorism “as a goal of foreign policy” gets something rather fundamentally wrong about, well, counterterrorism.
 The emergence and growth of terrorist groups in particular places at particular times is a product of other factors, and those other factors will have to be addressed at some point.
 You cannot fight terrorism just by fighting terrorism, and to think that you can is an illusion that has long hobbled U.S. policy in the Middle East and South Asia.